 It’s easier to move on

 Remember those casual dates you went out for in the early 2000s?
-Do you really think about those guys any more?
-Of course you don’t.
+Do you think about those guys any more?
+Of course, you don’t.
 Also because they’re now fat and bald.
 But seriously, those breakups didn’t affect us so much.
 We healed over time.
-We healed because we didn’t keep reopening our wounds.
+We recovered because we didn’t keep reopening our wounds.
 Our exes hang around all the time now.
-We also have mutual friends; and that somehow makes it so difficult to move on.
+We also have mutual friends, and that somehow makes it so difficult to move on.
 Once you block him, you won’t miss him so much.
 It’ll take time, but you’ll move on eventually.